On the intersections of nilpotent subgroups in simple groups: Introduction

 \begin{conj}[Lisi \& Sabatini \cite{LS}, 2025] Let $G$ be a finite group with $\pi(G) = \{p_1, \ldots, p_k\}$ and let $P_i$ be a Sylow $p_i$-subgroup of $G$.
 Then there exists an element $x \in G$ such that for each $i$, $P_i \cap P_i^x$ is inclusion-minimal in the set $\{P_i \cap P_i^g \,:\, g \in G\}$. \end{conj}

 In \cite{LS}, the conjecture is proved for all metanilpotent groups of odd order, as well as all sufficiently large alternating and symmetric groups.
-In view of Theorem \ref{t:mz}, Conjecture \ref{c:ls_main} takes the following striking form for simple groups.
+However, the conjecture remains wide open in general; in particular, it is open for groups of odd order.